TelegramBots/book/src/4/passport/files-docs.md

 A pretty handy extension method is used here to stream writing the front side file to disk.
 Method [DownloadAndDecryptPassportFileAsync] does a few things:

-1. Makes a HTTP request to fetch encrypted file info using _passport file\_id_
+1. Makes an HTTP request to fetch the encrypted file's info using _passport's file\_id_
-1. Makes a HTTP request to download the encrypted file using its _file\_path_
+1. Makes an HTTP request to download the encrypted file using its _file\_path_
 1. Decrypts the encrypted file
-1. Writes the actual content to destination stream
+1. Writes the actual content to the destination stream

 ```c#
 File encryptedFileInfo;